-- 3.1 The operational risk management framework provides the strategic direction and ensures that an effective operational risk management and measurement process is adopted throughout the institution.
+3.1 The operational risk management framework provides the strategic direction and ensures that an effective operational risk management and measurement process is adopted throughout the institution.
 Each institution's operational risk profile is unique and requires a tailored risk management approach appropriate for the scale and materiality of the risk present, and the size of the institution.
 There is no single framework that would suit every institution; different approaches will be needed for different institutions.
 In fact, many operational risk management techniques continue to evolve rapidly to keep pace with new technologies, business models and applications.
-The key elements in the Operational Risk Management process include - Appropriate policies and procedures; - Efforts to identify and measure operational risk - Effective monitoring and reporting - A sound system of internal controls; and - Appropriate testing and verification of the Operational Risk Framework.
+Operation risk is more a risk management than measurement issue.
+The key elements in the Operational Risk Management process include -

+- Appropriate policies and procedures;

+- Efforts to identify and measure operational risk

+- Effective monitoring and reporting

+- A sound system of internal controls; and

+- Appropriate testing and verification of the Operational Risk Framework.